Vikasprajapat1602/Travel-Booking-Application/README.md

 6. Run the server:
 ``python manage.py runserver``

-7. Visit [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser. 🌐
+7. Visit [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.

 ## Usage 📋
-- Register a new user or log in with existing credentials. 👤
+- Register a new user or log in with existing credentials.
-- Browse and filter travel options. 🔎
+- Browse and filter travel options.
-- Book your travel tickets. 🛒
+- Book your travel tickets.
-- View and manage your bookings. 📅
+- View and manage your bookings.

-## Deployment 🚀
-You can deploy this Django project on any cloud platform like AWS or PythonAnywhere.

-## License 📄
-This project is licensed under the MIT License.